SimonShamusRiley/HGSB/README.md

 ```

 If asked whether "you want to install from sources the packages which need compilation?",
-select "No" ^[Needing compilation means that the source contains C and/or fortran code.
-If you have compilers such as [RTools](https://cran.r-project.org/bin/windows/Rtools/) for Windows, you are free to select "Yes"].
+select "No" [^1].
 If informed that "These packages have more recent versions available.
 It is recommended to update all of them.
 Which would you like to update?",

+[^1]: Needing compilation means that the source contains C and/or fortran code.
+If you have compilers such as [RTools](https://cran.r-project.org/bin/windows/Rtools/) for Windows, you are free to select "Yes".

 For a **minimal installation**, which omits many packages used in the example analysis (and thus which will require installation later), simply omit the `dependencies = TRUE` argument (*do not* set dependencies to `FALSE`):